MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 Here’s an example of how bulk edits are grouped as one action in the recent actions panel:

-You deleted 4 SharePoint sites on May 21 at 6:15 PM.
+You deleted 4 SharePoint sites on May 21 at 12:10 AM.
 The bulk edit will show as one item named Deleted 4 sites on the recent actions panel.
-Select the Deleted 4 sites action and the list of deleted SharePoint sites appears.
+Select the Deleted 4 sites action and the list of deleted SharePoint sites will appear.

 :::image type="content" source="media/RAC_panel_bulk_edit_successful_and_failed_actions.png" alt-text="screenshot of recent actions panel with successful and failed actions":::